kasekec/GIT-Docker-Bash-Reference-Guide/README.md

 # GIT, Docker, PowerShell, and Bash Reference Guide
- A simple reference guide for GIT, Docker, PowerShell, and Bash commands
+ A simple reference guide for GIT, Docker, PowerShell, and Bash commands.

 ## GIT
+Git is a version control software.
+It is used to keep track of changes made to a group project.
+The software can be used to track various files but is most popular in software development
 - To copy a repository into the current local directory:
 ```
 git clone *Repository Name*